Home > Bordeaux to Toulouse Along the Canal de Garonne

 Depart Bordeaux this morning on a cycle track that runs alongside the Garonne River.
 Take in its beautiful landscaped quays, and then follow the greenway trail through the hillsides of Entre-Deux-Mers.
 Highlights along the route include the magnificent walled towns of Creon and Sauveterre-de-Guyenne.
 After passing through a stunning scene of vineyards, you will arrive in a possible final destination of Saint-Martin-de-Lerm — notable for its Romanesque 13th century church — although you might pedal on a little further to spend the night in either Camiran or Saint-Aignan.

 Today marks the beginning of the Canal de Garonne and a day of cycling right beside it.
 Head to the time-honoured town of La Reole — worth a stop for its striking town hall, once a medieval priory — and the villages of Caudrot and Castets Dorthe, and on through a fine natural landscape of vineyards and wild green forests.
 You will have the option of either continuing straight or taking a loop around to Saint-Macaire, a pretty village famous for its ruins of an extensive 12th century fortification and Benedictine monastery.
-Whatever you choose, you’ll end the day — and spend the night — in one of two lovely communes, Noaillac or Saint-Marthe.
+Whatever you choose, you’ll end the day — and spend the night — in the lovely commune of Saint-Marthe.

 Your tour continues through the rich valley of the Garonne.
 The beautiful all-day route passes by a number of small towns including Fourques-sur-Garonne, Le Mas d'Agen, and Lagruere, but do not miss Buzet-sur-Baise and its spectacular chateau hidden in the fairytale-inspiring forest.
 End your ride in Serignac, quite possibly the prettiest town you’ll see today.
 One of the loveliest spots along the entire waterway, this tranquil settlement boasts an 11th-century castle and a number of churches and chapels to explore.